Ludvig Rensfeldt

-Ludvig Rensfeldt (born January 29, 1992) is a Swedish ice hockey player, currently playing with Djurgårdens IF in the HockeyAllsvenskan (Allsv).
+Ludvig Rensfeldt (born January 29, 1992) is a Swedish ice hockey player, currently playing with Djurgårdens IF in the Swedish Hockey League (SHL).
 He was drafted in the second round, 35th overall by the Chicago Blackhawks as the first Swedish player selected in the 2010 NHL Entry Draft.

 Playing career

 Rensfeldt recorded his first Elitserien point with Brynäs IF on November 25, 2010 with an assist on a goal by Alexander Sundström.

 Rensfeldt played for Sarnia Sting of the Ontario Hockey League (OHL) during the 2011–12 season, scoring 22 goals and 43 points in 58 games.
 In the OHL playoffs he scored 5 points in 6 games before the Sarnia Sting team was eliminated in the Conference Quarter-finals.

 Following the 2018–19 season, having played with Timrå IK in their lone season stint in the SHL, Rensfeldt left the club upon relegation and continued in the SHL in signing a two-year contract with Örebro HK on 27 May 2019.